RoadieHQ/helm-charts/backstage/README.md

 ```

 `appConfig.backend.postgresPathToCa` and `pg.caVolumeMountDir` are properties which are not
-required to run Backstage locally and connect it to your local Posgtres instance.
+required to run Backstage locally and connect it to your local PosgtreSQL instance.

 `postgresPathToCa` is used to tell the NodeJS `pg` library where to find the certificate authority (CA)
 cert that it can use to validate SSL connections. `pg.caVolumeMountDir` tells Kubernetes where